 Make sure your baskets are brimming with local goods.

 Who doesn’t love the gift of an activity or experience?
 Line your basket with tickets to a Fireflies baseball game or one of our area’s attractions like Riverbanks Zoo and Garden, EdVenture, South Carolina State Museum, Columbia Museum of Art and more, for a fun family outing this spring.
 Or, tuck in some tickets to a local concert or festival coming up in the next couple months.
-Check out our spring events blog for inspo.
+Check out our spring blog for inspo.

 Hey, adults deserve Easter baskets, too.
 Sneak in some bath bombs from Sunshine Artisan Bath & Body, a locally-made candle from Seminole Candle Company, KiRoKa Essentials and Just a Dude Candle Company, fancy olive oils and balsamic vinegars from Crescent Olive, hot sauce from The War Mouth or a six-pack from one of our local breweries.
+Let the store tell you what to buy at Partager, where you are as likely to find locally sewn clothing as you are a unique antique.